Optimal Shrinkage of Singular Values: Introduction

 \section{Introduction}

-Suppose that we are interested in an $m$ by $n$ matrix $X$, which is thought to be either exactly or approximately of low rank, but we only observe a single noisy $m$-by-$n$ matrix $Y$, obeying $Y=X+\sigma Z$; The noise matrix $Z$ has independent, identically distributed entries with zero mean and unit variance.
+Suppose that we are interested in an $m$-by-$n$ matrix $X$, which is thought to be either exactly or approximately of low rank, but we only observe a single noisy $m$-by-$n$ matrix $Y$, obeying $Y=X+\sigma Z$; The noise matrix $Z$ has independent, identically distributed entries with zero mean, unit variance, and a finite fourth moment.
 We choose a loss function $L_{m,n}(\cdot,\cdot)$ and wish to recover the matrix $X$ with some bound on the risk $\E L_{m,n}(X,\hat{X})$, where $\hat{X}$ is our estimated value of $X$.